 "...an opulent pleasure of sound..." - as described by the "Süddeutsche Zeitung" on the composer, who was awarded the Austrian State Prize "Outstanding Artist Award - Musik 2013" by the Austrian Federal Ministry of Education, Arts and Culture, for her composition "Elimo"

-Alexandra Karastoyanova-Hermentin is an austrian composer and pianist.
+Alexandra Karastoyanova-Hermentin (*1968 Moscow) is an austrian composer and pianist.
 The interplay between what is familiar and what is distant, virtuosity and delight in experiment without negating playability and “listenability” are constitutive of the works by the austrian composer and pianist Alexandra Karastoyanova-Hermentin.

-Performances of her work have been performed in Vienna (Musikverein, Konzerthaus, Schönberg Center, Radiokulturhaus), New York (Carnegie Hall, Austrian Cultural Forum, Merkin Concert Hall), Chicago (Chamber Series at the Art Institute of the Chicago Symphony Orchestra, Chicago Cultural Center), Salzburg (Großer Saal Mozarteum, Universitätsaula), Rome (Villa Massimo).
-Ottawa (Parliament of Canada, Museum of History), Tórshavn ( Nordic House), Brussel (Flagey), Athens (Megaron Concert Hall), Yerevan (Komitas Chamber Music House), Donetsk (State Opera), Manaus (Palácio da Justiça), Cologne (Klaus-von-Bismarck), Sofia (Bulgarian Concert Hall) and in Festivals such as Aspekte Salzburg, ppIANISSIMO Sofia, Sound ways St. Petersburg, Klangspuren, Kiev-Fest, Summartónar Faroe Islands, International Review of Composers Belgrade, Quad Cities Davenport, StArt Salzburg.
+Performances of her work have been held in Vienna (Musikverein, Konzerthaus, Schönberg Center, Radiokulturhaus), New York (Carnegie Hall, Austrian Cultural Forum, Merkin Concert Hall), Chicago (Chamber Series at the Art Institute of the Chicago Symphony Orchestra, Chicago Cultural Center), Salzburg (Großer Saal Mozarteum, Universitätsaula), Rome (Villa Massimo).
+Ottawa (Parliament of Canada, Museum of History), Tórshavn ( Nordic House), Brussel (Flagey), Athens (Megaron Concert Hall), Yerevan (Komitas Chamber Music House), Donetsk (State Opera), Manaus (Palácio da Justiça), Cologne (Klaus-von-Bismarck), Sofia (Bulgarian Concert Hall) and in Festivals such as Aspekte Salzburg, ppIANISSIMO Sofia, Klangspuren, Ultraschall Berlin, Dialoge Salzburg, Warsaw Autumn, Kiev-Fest, Summartónar Faroe Islands, International Review of Composers Belgrade, Quad Cities Davenport, StArt Salzburg, Sound ways St. Petersburg.
 Performances and workshops about her music in the music universities: Donau University Krems, Mozarteum Salzburg, Anton Bruckner Privatuniversität, Music University Vienna, MUK Vienna, Schnittke Institute Moscow, Sibelius Academy, Columbia College Chicago, Kent State University, University Bratislava, University Budapest.

 Commissions for compositions include those from the Siemens Music Foundation, Konzerthaus Vienna, the West Germany Broadcasting, the Austrian Broadcasting, ICE New York, Ensemble PHACE, Theodor-Körner Stiftung, Government of the Province Salzburg, StArt Festival Salzburg, ensemble xx.jahrhundert and as a compulsory work by HAMS International Music Competition Chicago and International Piano Competition "R. Marciano" Vienna.

-Karastoyanova-Hermentin´s music has been recognized with numerous awards including the Austrian State “Outstanding Artist Award 2013 Musik”, as a reward of her excellent compositions work (ensemble piece "Elimo"), given to one musician nationwide and awarded through the Austrian Federal Minister Dr. Claudia Schmid.
+Karastoyanova-Hermentin´s music has been recognized with numerous awards including the Austrian State PRIZE “Outstanding Artist Award 2013 Musik”, as a reward of her excellent compositions work (ensemble piece "Elimo"), given to one musician nationwide and awarded through the Austrian Federal Minister Dr. Claudia Schmid.